Unlocking Shoulder Health: Mastering Anterior Humeral Glide to Alleviate Pain

 • Use a band or increase the band tension to make it easier.

 • Try a Chin-Up ISO.
 This is an exercise we usually give to clients at IFAST before progressing them to a full chin-up.
 You get into the top position of a chin-up with chest to the bar and scaps depressed.
-You then hold this position for max time.
+You then hold this position for the maximum time.
 It is very effective for teaching people the final portion of this exercise.

 • Lastly, if the above strategies do not work, I would take them to a Lat Pulldown where the stability requirements are less demanding.